 Any interested artists, who have artwork or photographs that they would like to display at the library, can call the library at 658-2927.
 We have wall space to display your art and would love to hear from you.
 There is no charge to display it here.

 Book Discussion Group

 The group meets at 7:00 P.M. on the second Wednesday of each month from September through June.
-NEXT BOOK CLUB: World Made by Hand by James Kunstler on Wednesday, March 8th at 7 PM.
+NEXT BOOK CLUB: Death in Holy Orders by P D James on Wednesday, April 12th at 7 PM.

 The books being discussed are available from the Library so you can read them prior to the meeting.
 New members are always welcome to join.
 Please join us even if you are only able to come once in a while or just want to come for the books in which you are interested.